PinsonMarc/CalifornianHealthP8/documentation/README.md

 Docker containers provide a level of isolation between different services, which means that a failure in one service will not affect the others.
 This improves the overall reliability and resilience of the system.
 #### Microservices
 Microservices can be scaled independently and managed independently, greatly improving maintainability and reducing dependencies.
 I have created 3 for this projects but the project is thought to easily include others:
-	-**californianhealthapp** is the web application
+- **californianhealthapp** is the web application
-	-**booking-api** is an api accessible from `californianhealthapp` to manage appointments -**sqldata** contains the application database
+- **booking-api** is an api accessible from `californianhealthapp` to manage appointments
+- **sqldata** contains the application database
 To further understand, see the configurations at `docker-compose.yml` as well as in each dockerfiles

 ## New implementation

 I changed the implementation of the booking system :
 - The webapp 's `BookingController` now use a `BookingService` which access the `HTTPClient` to make the api calls
 - The Database have been seeded for production purpose with 3 consultants and a dozen appointments
 - The `booking-api`'s controller really contain the application and only him access the data context.
 It has been implemented against concurrency issues
 - Free appointment are those where the `PatientId` has not been defined

 ## Testing